 Here are some quick links for easier navigation:

-Note: Some of the details in this article, such as the history of Arbor Day, are focused on the US National Arbor Day.
+Note: Some of the details in this article, such as the history of this special day, are focused on the US National Arbor Day.
 However, we’ve also enlisted Arbor Day dates from across the globe.

-And all the below-listed Arbor Day activities can of course be turned into practice wherever on this beautiful planet you are.
+And all the below-listed Arbor Day activities can of course be turned into practice no matter where on this beautiful planet you are.

 What is Arbor Day?

-Before discussing when, where and how to celebrate Arbor Day, let’s first clarify what Arbor Day is.
+Before discussing when, where and how to celebrate, let’s first clarify what Arbor Day is.